 - The share components in this Division include licensed environmental water as defined in section 8 of the Act.
-The Environmental Water Register maintained by the Department provides a record of licensed environmental water, as well as other water intended to be used for environmental purposes. - 2 On the commencement of this Plan, the licensed environmental water referred to in Note 1 comprises two access licences with adaptive environmental water conditions totalling 13,000 unit shares. - On the commencement of this Plan, there are 15 other access licences with share components totalling 114,336 unit shares that are not identified as licensed environmental water but are intended to be used for environmental purposes and are also included in this Division.
+The Environmental Water Register maintained by the Department provides a record of licensed environmental water, as well as other water intended to be used for environmental purposes. - 2 As at 1 July 20202 On the commencement of this Plan, the licensed environmental water referred to in Note 1 comprises two access licences with adaptive environmental water conditions totalling 13,000 unit shares. - As at 1 July 20203 On the commencement of this Plan, there are 15 other access licences with share components totalling 114,336 unit shares that are not identified as licensed environmental water but are intended to be used for environmental purposes and are also included in this Division.
 Some of these are held by the Commonwealth Government and others by the NSW Government.
-These access licences are regulated river (general security) or regulated river (high security) access licences. - This Division sets out the total volumes or unit shares in the share components of access licences in the water source on the commencement of this Plan.
+These access licences are regulated river (general security) or regulated river (high security) access licences. - This Division sets out the total volumes or unit shares in the share components of access licences in the water source as at 1 July 2020 on the commencement of this Plan.
 The actual volume of water available from year to year will depend on climate, access licence priority and the provisions in this Plan.